mustafaomousa/Rumblr/README.md

 ** DEV LAUNCHING Rumblr APPLICATION**

-In order to launch Encephascape please utilize the following:
+In order to launch Rumblr please utilize the following:

  1.
      cd backend/ and create a .env based off .env.example.
 Fill in the newly created .env file with your PSQL user and database credentials.